Shell says lots of oil still in leaking pipeline

 Shell said it needed to improve its inspection policies.

-"We're making every effort to improve our inspection program and revisit our maintenance priorities," Cayley added.
+"We're making every effort to improve our inspection programme and revisit our maintenance priorities," Cayley added.

 The UK government said in a statement on Wednesday it believed the leak was under control.